Young Thomas Grey

 Young Thomas was kept so busy that he found no time for worrying, falling into his bed completely tired out every evening.
 Then, four weeks after that fateful supper, and after a tearful goodbye from his mother, his grandfather in his splendid captain’s coat took him into Guildford, and when the post chaise to Portsmouth left, the two of them climbed aboard.
 Two other Navy officers, a young captain of less than three years seniority and an elderly lieutenant were already sitting in the coach, and both greeted Captain Grey with the proper deference.
 Young Thomas, by contrast, was invisible to them, and that was fine with him, as he tried to be unobtrusive.

-Arriving in Portsmouth in the late afternoon, William Grey led his grandson to an ale house for supper where Thomas had thin ale with his half of a mutton pie.
+Arriving in Portsmouth in the late afternoon, William Grey led his grandson to an ale house for supper where Thomas had small ale with his half of a mutton pie.
 The food was rich and plentiful, and the atmosphere was distinctly naval.
 All around them, Navy officers and warrant officers were enjoying food and ale, and the conversations that flowed around the tables centred on the promotions after the Battle of the Nile and on the aftermath of the mutinies in the Channel Fleet.
 To a ten-year-old, this was quite daunting to understand, but William Grey explained things to him with great patience.

 They spent the night in a fine inn close to the harbour and in the next morning, after a fine breakfast — Thomas cut his grandfather’s food likely for the last time — they walked to the waterfront, accompanied by a porter with a wheelbarrow and Thomas’s sea chest.
 From there, a four-oar jolly boat transported them out to where HMS Cormorant was lying at anchor and fitting out.